porttack/porttack.com/slv/2023-24/screenagers2.md

 <img align="right" src="/docs/assets/images/screenager_facts.gif" width="275" style="border: 8px solid white;">

-### Thursday, September 14th, 7:00pm
+### Wednesday, April 24th, 7:00pm

 🏫 San Lorenzo Valley High School, 7105 Highway 9 📚

-**Join us and learn more about solutions to the anxiety, depression, suicidal ideation, and other mental health challenges our kids are experiencing.** 💪😌🧠
+**Join us and learn more about solutions to the anxiety, depression, suicidal ideation, and other mental health challenges our kids are experiencing.**

 🎬 This is a movie for parents and teenagers.
 It is appropriate for 6th-12th graders and their parents.
 Parents and teens are welcome to join together or on their own.
-(We strongly encourage parents to bring their 6th grade+ children if they can, but come on their own if they cannot.) 👪👩‍👧👩‍👦🧑‍🤝‍🧑
+(We strongly encourage parents to bring their 6th grade+ children if they can, but come on their own if they cannot.)

-🗣️ Followed by an optional 30-minute counselor-led discussion. 🗣️🤝🗣️

-### 📊🎬 Facts this movie discusses include 🧠💡
+### 📊🎬 Facts this movie discusses include

 * Since 2012, there has been a 50% increase in teens reporting depressive symptoms. 😔😞
 * Half of adults with mental health challenges experienced symptoms before age 15. 🚻💔